How Rotary Came to Richmond

 The Richmond Memorial Auditorium was again used to celebrate both Richmond Rotary’s Golden Anniversary in 1970 and its 75th Anniversary in 1995.

-In April of 2020, Richmond Rotary will celebrate its 100th anniversary in its meeting place ‘home’ in the historic Richmond Country Club, founded in 1924.
-A former PGA Tour stop, and the first in America to invite African Americans to play in professional tournaments, the golf club today describes itself as low-key, without pretense and with spectacular views of the Golden Gate, Bay Bridge & Mount Tamalpais.
+In April of 2020, Richmond Rotary celebrated its 100th anniversary in its meeting place ‘home’ in the historic Richmond Country Club, founded in 1924.
+A former PGA Tour stop, and the first in America to invite African Americans to play in professional tournaments, today the Richmond Golf Club describes itself as low-key, without pretense and with spectacular views of the Golden Gate, Bay Bridge & Mount Tamalpais.

 Service above Self — Community Projects then and now